-If you find from your consideration of all the evidence that each of these propositions has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.
+If you find from your consideration of all the evidence that both of these propositions have been proved beyond a reasonable doubt as to the defendant whom you are considering, then you should find that defendant guilty of Count 1.

-If, on the other hand, you find from your consideration of all the evidence that any of these propositions has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 1.
+If, on the other hand, you find from your consideration of all of the evidence that either of these propositions has not been proved beyond a reasonable doubt as to the defendant whom you are considering, then you must find that defendant not guilty of Count 1.